 While it may be easy to assume that to follow the recommendation of prioritizing quality over quantity means an over the top commitment to tirelessly working, the truth is that it doesn’t have to be this way.
 By simultaneously making the commitment to working smarter, instead of harder, both businesses and individuals can find the most efficient ways to increase productivity, production, and sales.
 Although you or your company may currently operate with great expertise, true excellence comes when individuals commit themselves to continuously seeking new and better ways to approach business endeavors.

 Because the world’s overall economical and technological landscapes are evolving at immeasurable rates, companies and individuals must commit themselves to finding and utilizing the most proficient technologies and up-to-date business trends.
 This means that it’s imperative to place great importance on researching and testing the seemingly countless ways that businesses can become more effective and efficient.
-For the companies that don’t make this commitment, it is inevitable that they will eventually be passed up by those who are using the newest professional tools and organizational models.
+It doesn’t matter how simple the idea is, perhaps it could be something like providing an a4 paper ream to your employees – you need to ask them what would make them happy, what would help them, would it be better equipment or just more of a certain thing etc… For the companies that don’t make this commitment, it is inevitable that they will eventually be passed up by those who are using the newest professional tools and organizational models.
 Additionally, although it may be assume that it is best to keep your business practices private, companies and individuals can benefit greatly by creating open dialogue with competitors in a way that increases the capabilities of whole industries.

 What working smarter and not harder largely comes down to is an unceasing commitment to education and professional growth.
 From a business leadership perspective, it makes too much sense not to offer employees educational opportunities funded by the company, as this will increase both organizational capabilities and employee satisfaction.
 Even if the investment is steep, companies can reap the rewards of continuously educated employees who, when allowed, bring new and innovative ways of doing things into the organization.
 From the perspective of an individual, working smarter, not harder, means making a career long commitment to professional growth by continuously working to reinvent their business acumen, communication skills, leadership capabilities, and financial savvy.
 As Jim Collins, the Author of Good to Great: Why Some Companies Make the Leap… and Others Don’t, puts it: